Why Red Sox’s Alex Cora Is Surprised Hanley Ramirez Remains Unsigned

 Ramirez’s days as a consistent, middle-of-the-order force likely are behind him.
 He was batting just .254 with seven homers through 44 games before his release, an uninspiring encore to his .242, 23-homer performance last season.

-Still, Ramirez is a proven postseason performer, and one who has a reputation for hitting good pitching, so it likely won’t be much longer before a contender snatches him up.
+Still, Ramirez is a proven postseason performer and one who has a reputation for hitting good pitching.
+So it likely won’t be much longer before a contender snatches him up.

 Powered by WordPress.com VIP